OpenWALAS/OpenWALAS.github.io/README.md

-# Friday Theme
+# openWALAS

-## A Bootstrap 4 portfolio and blog theme for Jekyll
+## 3D Wave Load and Hydroelasticity Analysis Software

 * Example 1: This repo builds directly to GitHub pages, which is also the documentation:  https://sfreytag.github.io/friday-theme/
 * Example 2: my own homepage, http://www.freytag.org.uk